 From 1982 until January of 1993, Mr. Ardis served as a member of the Board of Boston University’s Morin Center for Banking Law Studies.
 In 1985, he was a co-recipient of the Young Lawyer’s Chair from the Boston University School of Law.
 From 1995 until 2000 he was a member of the Board of Visitors of the Boston University School of Law.

 In the summer of 1988, Mr. Ardis was named Vice Chairman of the American Bar Association, Section of Tort and Insurance Practices, Professional Officers’ and Directors’ Liability Law Committee, and subsequently served as Chair of that committee in 1991-92.
-Mr. Ardis also served as the Chair of The Fidelity Insurance Litigation Group of the Association of Trial Lawyers of America from 1994-1996 and currently is the Chair of the Motor Vehicle Glass Subgroup of The Attorneys Information Exchange Group.
+Mr. Ardis also served as the Chair of The Fidelity Insurance Litigation Group of the Association of Trial Lawyers of America from 1994-1996 and has served as the head of the Motor Vehicle Glass Subgroup of The Attorneys Information Exchange Group.